albagarciaseco/NIMH_repro_2017/_episodes/09-using-a-text-editor.md

 When we first open the settings we see the some tabs on the left of the settings window.
-If we select the "Packages" tab we can see we have a number of packages that come pre-installed with Atom.
+If we select the "Packages" tab we can see we have a number of packages that come pre-installed with Atom. #how do you open the settings?

 We will now enable one of the core packages.
 When working with IPython and Atom we don't want to have a situation where we have written text into Atom that is